Thursday, 21 September 2023

 10. Sarah Salter bap.
 19 Apr 1775 at Yarmouth, Gaol Street, Old Meeting

 11. Judith Salter bap.
 13 Jul 1778 at Yarmouth, Gaol Street, Old Meeting (Presbyterian).
-Buried 8 Jan 1786 in Yarmouth, Norfolk (record specifies father as Farrow and mother as Esther Mason.)
+Buried 8 Jan 1786 in Yarmouth, Norfolk (the burial record specifies her father as Farrow Salter and mother as Esther Mason.)

-In 1790, Farrow Salter (60) was listed in the record set, British Mariners, Trinity House Calendars.
-This was one of the Trinity House Petitions of merchant sailors who were seeking financial assistance from the Corporation of Trinity House at Deptford in Kent and London.
+On 15 Jan 1790, Farrow Salter (60) petitioned the Corporation of Trinity House at Deptford seeking financial assistance.
 The Corporation distributed charitable funds entrusted to it by benefactors for the aid of seafarers and their dependents.

 Farrow Salter died at 67 and was buried on 25 Apr 1797 at Great Yarmouth.